The Usual Outlets

 The World Wide Kendama

 The devices we carry act like a mirror in to which we pour our souls.
 They promise to bring the world to our fingertips but so often leave us in fidgety frustration.
-They reveal a mundane futility of our repeated attempts to pass the world through a screen.
+They reveal the mundane futility of our repeated attempts to pass the world through a screen.

 The World Wide Kendama is a proxy for this condition.
 A toy-like simulation of it technological twin.
 A mute opposite of sophistry.
 It mimics the real device in a dumb rendition of the telematic drudgery and endless cycles of clawing at electronic ephemera.